wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 You will now be able to see any existing initial access tokens.
 If you have access you can delete tokens that are no longer required.
 You can only retrieve the value of the token when you are creating it.
 To create a new token click on `Create`.
 You can now optionally add how long the token should be valid, also how many clients can be created using the token.
 After you click on `Save` the token value is displayed.

-It is important that you copy/paste this token now as you wonâ€™t be able to retrieve it later.
+It is important that you copy/paste this token now as you won¡¯t be able to retrieve it later.
 If you forget to copy/paste it, then delete the token and create another one.

 The token value is used as a standard bearer token when invoking the Client Registration Services, by adding it to the Authorization header in the request.
 For example: